boshkins/pelopia/doc/HLD.md

 In addition, boost score of addresses where the order of found terms matches the order of terms in the query. **TBD**

 ####Geo scoring
-The purpose of the geo scoring stage is twofold.
+The purpose of the geo-scoring stage is twofold.

 First, the coordinates of retrieved locations are used to filter out false hits appearing due to representation of circles and polygons with an enclosing bounding box, both on the (circular) search region's and on the (shaped) location's side.